-DR. HARRY N. DUNSTAN, tenor, musicologist, accompanist, translator, stage director, lecturer, independent scholar, and raconteur, is the Founding Artistic Director of The American Center for Puccini Studies and serves on the Board of Directors of Humanities Iowa.
+DR. HARRY N. DUNSTAN, tenor, musicologist, accompanist, translator, stage director, lecturer, independent scholar, and raconteur, is the Founding Artistic Director of The American Center for Puccini Studies.

 From his earliest years, he always marveled at the transformative power of music.
 As a little boy attending church with his family in Tidewater, Virginia, he was always amazed how the majestic sounds of the pipe organ and the congregational singing could thrill, inspire, and transform.
 He learned early on that music, above all else, was to be experienced!
 He also understood, because he felt it, that the mere experience as a listener was enough to transport him.
 Those early musical/spiritual encounters led to a lifetime of loving music and a continuing, abiding, profound appreciation for the healing and regenerative powers that music offers humanity.
 With full confidence, he believes that we move through life as creations of spirit having human experiences within “the song of life.”
 Nothing speaks to this existence more than music, and nothing has the power to raise our vibration and heal us more than music.
 Music forces us to remember and experience our latent spirituality and enables us to heal ourselves and others as we evolve to greater creations.